 Your hematologist-oncologist may recommend targeted therapy as a CML treatment option.
 These drugs work by blocking specific genes or proteins in leukemia cells.
 Tyrosine kinase inhibitors (TKIs) are a type of targeted therapy and are the most common CML treatment.

-Your hematology specialist may recommend TKI treatments such as nilotinib (sold as Danziten and Tasigna), imatinib (Gleevec), dasatinib (Sprycel), bosutinib (Bosulif), ponatinib (Iclusig), and asciminib (Scemblix).
+Your hematology specialist may recommend a TKI such as nilotinib (sold as Danziten or Tasigna), imatinib (Gleevec), dasatinib (Sprycel), bosutinib (Bosulif), ponatinib (Iclusig), or asciminib (Scemblix).

-If TKI therapy has stopped working or your CML is in blast-phase, your cancer care team may recommend chemotherapy.
+If TKI therapy has stopped working or your CML is in blast phase, a fast-growing stage of CML, your cancer care team may recommend chemotherapy.
 Depending on the type and dose of chemotherapy, side effects may include:

 Your oncology team can guide you on the best ways to manage side effects from targeted therapy or chemotherapy.
-Always tell your healthcare team about any new or worsening side effects so they can address them right away.
+Always tell your healthcare team about any new or worsening side effects so they can help right away.

 Here are some general tips to help relieve side effects from CML treatments.